-7B.
-A person appointed to be an inspector shall not, without reasonable excuse, fail to return his or her identity card to the Registrar upon ceasing to be an inspector.
+(2) Upon ceasing to occupy, or to act in, an office of inspector, a person shall not, without reasonable excuse, fail to return his or her identity card to the Chief Executive.

-Penalty: 1 penalty unit.
+Penalty: \$100.

 Declared exercise areas

 7C.
 (1) The Minister may, by notice published in the Gazette, declare a specified area to be an exercise area for the purposes of this Act.